Crocodile Dundee (character): Crocodile Dundee

 During the first film, Crocodile Dundee, Mick is visited by a New York reporter, Sue Charlton, who travels to Australia to investigate a report she heard of a crocodile hunter who had his leg bitten off by a crocodile in the outback, but made it the supposedly hundred or so miles back to civilization and lived.
 However, by the time she meets him, the story turns out to be a somewhat exaggerated legend where the "bitten off leg" turns out to be just being some bad scarring on his leg; a "love bite" as Mick calls it.
 Still intrigued by the idea of "Crocodile" Dundee, Sue continues with the story.
 They travel together out to where the incident occurred, and follow his route through the bush to the nearest hospital.
 Despite his macho approach and seemingly sexist opinions, the pair eventually become close, especially after Mick saves Sue from a crocodile attack.
-Feeling there is still more to the story, Sue invites Mick back to New York with her, as his first trip to a city (or "first trip anywhere", as Dundee says).
+Feeling more to the story still exists, Sue invites Mick back to New York City with her, as his first trip to a city (or "first trip anywhere", as Dundee says).
 The rest of the film depicts Dundee as a "fish out of water", showing how despite his expert approach to the bush, he knows little of city life.
-Mick meets Sue's fiancé, Richard, who work together and have a lot in common, but they do not get along.
+Mick meets Sue's fiancé, Richard, who works with her, and they have a lot in common, but they do not get along.
 By the end of the film, Mick is on his way home, lovesick, when Sue realizes she loves Mick, not Richard.
-She runs to the subway station to stop Mick from leaving and, by passing on messages through the packed to the gills crowd, she tells him she will not marry Richard, and she loves him instead.
+She runs to the subway station to stop Mick from leaving, and by passing on messages through the packed-to-the-gills crowd, she tells him she will not marry Richard, and she loves him instead.
 With the help of the other people in the subway, Mick and Sue have a loving reunion as the film ends.